OFFICER TRAINING

-You will need to arrive ready for training.
-This is what you need to prepare so you can hit the ground running.
+You’ll need to arrive ready for training.
+Here’s what you need to prepare so you can hit the ground running.

 What do I need to bring with me?